Parent Involvement and Community Outreach Staff

 Melissa Barraza serves as a School Mental Health Therapist for the Department of Parent Involvement and Community Outreach at Jurupa Unified School District.
 She studied at the University of La Verne where she earned her Bachelor of Science Degree in Psychology.
 Melissa then pursued her master's degree in Social Work (MSW) at the California State University of Fullerton.
 Melissa is currently a registered Associate Clinical Social Worker (ASW) with the district supporting a variety of programs.
 Services include providing individual, group, and family mental health therapy to children and families, working as a parent educator, facilitating a variety of early childhood groups, and providing direct support and mental health services to Sunnyslope Elementary.

 Outreach Worker: Ofir Adams

 Ofir Adams serves as the Outreach Worker for the department where she provides resources and guidance to families that are in need of emergency services such as; food, clothing, shoes, & housing/shelter.
 She also provides case management to all Behavioral Health referrals that are processed by the department as well as assisting in the 0-4 programs.
-Ofir has 10 years experience in case management from working with AmeriCorps, DPSS LA County, local city governments and non-profit organizations and she holds a BA in Criminal Justice from California State University, San Bernardino.
+Ofir has over 10 years of experience in case management from working with AmeriCorps, DPSS LA County, local city governments and non-profit organizations and she holds a BA in Criminal Justice from California State University, San Bernardino.
 Her years of experience in working with at-risk youth and families has given her the knowledge to understand the community we live in and how best to support them during their time of need.

 Translator Clerk-Typist: Morena Diaz